Proposal for creating spatial superposition of a large mass in a RF trap: Platform: co-trapping setup

 The radial, time-dependent electric potential of the trapping electric field is given by

-with $Q$ the charge of the trapped particle, $V_s$ and $V_f$ the slow and fast RF voltages respectively, $V_\text{off}$ an offset voltage from the radial electrodes, where $2 r_0$ the distance between the radial electrodes, and $V_\text{end}$ the end-cap voltage~\footnote{To account for the non-ideal shape of the electrodes, the latter can be scaled by a factor $\kappa$; we have assumed hyperbolic end-caps, i.e. $\kappa=1$ here.}.

-The RF field is zero along the z-axis, allowing for trapping along this axis: the confinement in the z-direction is provided by the static end-cap voltages $V_\text{end}$.
+with $V_s$ and $V_f$ the slow and fast RF voltages respectively, $V_\text{off}$ an offset voltage from the radial electrodes, where $2 r_0$ the distance between the radial electrodes, and $V_\text{end}$ the end-cap voltage~\footnote{To account for the non-ideal shape of the electrodes, the voltages can be scaled by a factor $\kappa$; we have assumed hyperbolic end-caps, i.e. $\kappa=1$ here, but later on imperfections in the RF electrodes are accounted for by scaling with $\kappa_\text{RF} = 0.93$ and $\kappa_\text{end}=0.22$ for the end-caps. }.
+The RF field is assumed zero along the z-axis, allowing for trapping along this axis: the confinement in the z-direction is provided by the static end-cap voltages $V_\text{end}$.

 Here, $2z_0$ is distance between the axial electrodes.
 In the ideal case where the rods have perfect quadrupole symmetry and are long compared to their separation, the offset voltage is constant along the z-axis close to the trap centre.
-Combining eqs.~\eqref{eq:pot-radial} and~\eqref{eq:pot-axial}, the Laplace equation is satisfied, which means that the potential will be harmonic and the particle(s) can be trapped stably, with dynamical confinement in the $xy$-plane and static confinement in the $z$-direction~\cite{Paul:1990}.
+Combining~\cref{eq:pot-radial,eq:pot-axial}, the Laplace equation is satisfied, which means that the potential will be harmonic and the particle(s) can be trapped stably, with dynamical confinement in the $xy$-plane and static confinement in the $z$-direction~\cite{Paul:1990}.